Premier League clubs vote to resume contact training - France 24

 London (AFP)

-Premier League clubs voted unanimously on Wednesday to resume contact training as "Project Restart" took a huge step forwards.
+Premier League clubs voted unanimously on Wednesday to resume contact training as the English top-flight took a significant step towards a possible restart in June.

+The Premier League was put on hold in March due to the coronavirus pandemic, with Liverpool agonisingly close to the title.

+Clubs returned to training in small and socially distanced groups last week but they have now moved to stage two of the "return to training protocol".

 "Premier League shareholders today voted unanimously to resume contact training, marking another step towards restarting the Premier League season, when safe to do so," the league said in a statement.